joao404/z21MaerklinCan/README.md

 Known problems:
 - z21 loco programming is not tested
-- Reading of configuration from additional MS2 with software version higher then 3.0 reads only locos
 - z21 app does not get stop or go command from MS. Reason unknown

 ToDo: